Tracing the green valley with entropic thresholding: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

+The author thanks an anonymous reviewer for the valuable comments and suggestions that helped to improve the draft.
 BP would like to acknowledge the financial support from the SERB, DST, Government of India through the project CRG/2019/001110.
 The author thanks Suman Sarkar for the help with the SDSS data.

 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS website is http://www.sdss.org/.